-For an EB-5 immigrant investor to be considered eligible for the green card through the EB-5 program, the investment capital used for their EB-5 initial investment must be kept “at-risk” for the entire length of their two-year conditional residence period.
+For an EB-5 immigrant investor to be considered eligible for a green card through the EB-5 program, the investment capital used for their EB-5 initial investment must be kept “at-risk” for two years from the date the capital is made available to the EB-5 project that creates jobs.

-For many new commercial enterprises (NCEs), repayment of EB-5 capital investment doesn’t begin until the investor’s Form I-829, Petition for Removal of Conditions on Permanent Resident Status, has been approved by USCIS.
+For many new commercial enterprises (NCEs), repayment of EB-5 capital investment doesn’t begin until:

-But what happens if an immigrant investor’s chosen enterprise is ready to repay their loan before the investor is ready to file their I-829 petition?
+But, what happens if an immigrant investor’s chosen enterprise is ready to repay their loan but the investor’s two-year conditional residency has been extended due to delays?

-If an investor’s EB-5 capital is repaid before receiving I-829 approval, their EB 5 investment capital must be “redeployed” back into an enterprise or the immigrant investor’s chances for a green card could be jeopardized.
+If an investor’s EB-5 capital is repaid before the end of their conditional residency, their EB-5 investment capital must be “redeployed” back into an enterprise, or the immigrant investor’s chances for a green card could be jeopardized.

-Due to a 2022 reform of the EB-5 Immigrant Investor Program, United States Citizenship and Immigration Services (USCIS) has offered updated guidance on legal means to redeploy EB 5 capital.
+Due to a 2022 reform of the EB-5 Immigrant Investor Program, USCIS has offered updated guidance on the legal means to redeploy EB-5 capital.

 Revisions to the USCIS Policy Manual

-Per USCIS EB5 guidance on redeployment, the key components of the revised redeployment policies are:
+As per the USCIS EB-5 guidance on redeployment, the key components of the revised redeployment policies include:

 - Financial instrument purchases do not qualify for redeployment.